-Common faults on a new washing machine caused by incorrect installation or user error
+Common faults on a brand new washing machine just delivered

 6: Not using the washing machine according to manufacturer's instructions (customer didn't read instruction book)

-- Banging on spin, or not spinning at all due to an out of balance load out of balance detection on modern washing machines preventing spinning of small loads
+8: Banging on spin, or not spinning at all due to an out of balance load out of balance detection on modern washing machines preventing spinning of small loads

-- Flooded kitchen because coins left inside pockets have been punched through the plastic outer tub by the spinning inner drum causing washing machine to need extensive major repairs
+9: Flooded kitchen because coins left inside pockets have been punched through the plastic outer tub by the spinning inner drum causing washing machine to need extensive major repairs

 Some of the above faults may still need an engineer but won’t be covered by the guarantee.
 Some could be sorted out without needing an engineer.